johnandrea/readgedcom/README.md

 'birt': [{'date': {'is_known': False},
           'plac': 'London'}],
 ```
+Custom events where a date may not be used or not expected may not have that date/is_known flag so the existance of the "date" key should be tested before checking the "is_known" flag.

 There is a case in the GEDCOM spec which allows an event to be known to have occurred
 with an unknown date; referred to as a flagged date.
-Custom events where a date may not be used or expected may not have that date/is_known flag so the existance of the "date" key should be tested.
 ```
 2 DATE Y
 ```